Common House Mouse | Pest Control

 They might have small bodies, but these mice eat for 15 to 20 times in a day.
 Because of the rapid frequency of their eating schedule, they like building their resting places near their food sources.

-They could swim.
+They can swim.
 They jump and climb efficiently.
-They could jump more than their own height, around one foot into the air.
+They can jump more than their own height, around one foot into the air.
 So don't be surprised if you see them on kitchen counters or your pantries to access any available food.
 Prevent this from happening by storing all pantry items into sturdy plastic containers with tightly sealed lids.

 Beware of cracks and little holes in your premises.
 The common house mouse can squeeze through easily into holes as small as a dime.
 Any crack or opening like those used for pipes is an opportunity for these rodents to enter.
 If you can, seal any openings with a silicon caulk.
 Steel wool can also helpfully fill holes and gaps inside your house and provide you relief from the little monsters.